 So what on earth do we do with six gallons of syrup every year?
 We bathe in it.
 In an ancient Vermont ritual of cleansing, we fill a trough with maple syrup on the first harvest moon of the new season and dip our… totally kidding, I bake bread with it!

 Using our bread machine (which I found for free on the side of the road, thank you very much), I bake all of our family’s bread.
 That sounds like I bake many different kinds of bread, which you could do if you were creative/motivated.
 I, however, being neither of those things, bake just one type of bread every week: whole wheat sandwich bread using this recipe.
 I adore baking my own bread because:

 - I know exactly what ingredients are in there

 - it uses maple syrup in lieu of white sugar or high fructose corn syrup

 In ye olden days (that would be three years ago… ), I thought maple syrup was merely a pancake topping.
 A frivolity.
 A yummy, but wholly unnecessary, pantry denizen.
 Moving to Vermont has opened my sheltered mind to the multitudinous uses of the humble maple syrup.

 My primary application is in my whole wheat bread recipe, but Kate shared that she also employs maple syrup in salad dressing, mustards, and even in chili!
 Yum.
-Kate actually has an entire post devoted to things to cook with maple syrup!
 I will also point out that maple syrup, while still a sugar, does contain natural vitamins and minerals, seeing as it is from a tree.
 Plus, let’s be honest, it’s delicious on pancakes.